 Revit’s slow development

-The Dynamo examples presented are everyday examples and therefore I believe they should be integrated within Revit’s out-of-the-box capabilities, and not require a custom node.
-Here ease of use is important.
+The Dynamo examples presented are everyday examples, and therefore I believe they should be integrated within Revit’s out-of-the-box capabilities, and not require a custom node.
+Here ease of use is essential.
 For years now, every Revit wish list I’ve seen has included ‘Revit schedule customisation as Excel’.
 But every year, Autodesk ignores this and comes up with other tools which are less universal and hence, less valuable (e.g. sketchy lines).
 As it is almost universally acknowledged, there is a frustratingly limited range of native Revit tools for data entry and this explains the popularity of Revit plugins that exchange data with spreadsheets, such as BIMlink.
 But if others have managed to enhance Revit’s data entry capabilities, surely Autodesk can do the same natively within Revit?
 So why don’t they?

-Personally, I see the power of Dynamo as being able to creating objects which aren’t every day.
+Personally, I see the power of Dynamo as being able to create objects which aren’t every day.
 This is the power of Grasshopper and why the comparisons between Dynamo and Grasshopper keep on emerging.
 In effect, Dynamo has already started to do this by breaking some of the geometric limitations that Revit strangely impose, such as the inability to create closed splines or 3D splines within a project environment.